|Process Component Description||Business Partner Data Management|

 |Endpoint Activation||By Scoping of Process Component||Operations|

-An interface to query contact master data.
+An interface to migrate contact master data from a source system or file.

 You can find general information about Web services, their structure and consumption in the Web Services documentation.